Coralesoft/OpenwrtCloudflare/README.md

  Setup a cron job to do this as a scheduled task

-  example Run at 11:38 am each day
+  Example Run at 11:38 am each day

   38 11 * * * /root/cloudflared-update.sh